XCOM 2 Mission Analysis: Retaliation Missions

 Then there's the opposition more generally.

 First of all, I should immediately point out that in Haven Assaults enemies are not held to the 'one inactive pod per turn' rule for attacking Civilians and Militia.
 Every inactive pod can attack every turn.
-Furthermore, Haven Assaults have special pod counts completely divorced from Force Level and difficulty: they simply generate 6 pods, no matter how early or far in the game you are and without regard to whether you're on Legendary or below it.
+Furthermore, Haven Assaults have special pod counts completely divorced from Force Level and difficulty: they simply generate 6 pods, no matter how early or far in the game you are and without regard to whether you're on Legend or below it.

 "Wait," I hear some of you mumbling in horror as you crunch the numbers and realize they give mission failure on turn 3.
 "How do you win, then?"